SUPPORT FILMTRACKS! WE EARN A

 Williams

 The Patriot: (John Williams) Director Roland Emmerich and producer Dean Devlin loved making monumental disaster films in the 1990's, but they surely didn't intend for their first attempt at a serious, historic topic to be a monumental disaster of a film itself.
-That was, unfortunately, the fate of The Patriot, an extremely graphically gory depiction of one South Carolina family's fight against the British during the Revolutionary War.
-For lead actor Mel Gibson, there is no doubt that Braveheart was a template, but unlike the vastly superior earlier film, The Patriot was doomed by an unforgivably trite and poorly paced script.
+That was unfortunately the fate of The Patriot in 2000, an extremely graphically gory depiction of one South Carolina family's fight against the British during the Revolutionary War.
+For underachieving lead actor Mel Gibson, there is no doubt that Braveheart was a template for this role, but unlike the vastly superior earlier film, The Patriot was doomed by an unforgivably trite and poorly paced script.
 It's difficult to think that a film about such a valiant struggle could be made so insufferably boring, but that's exactly what happened.
-The production itself was met with criticism before it was even finished, with protests from anti-gun lobbies and groups of historians, both of whom had complaints about the film's depictions.
-Also discontent were fans of composer David Arnold, who had been the collaborator of Emmerich and Devlin for their blockbuster films Stargate, Independence Day, and Godzilla.
-The director and producer decided that Arnold's demo for The Patriot did not exude the right feel for the story and, as quickly as that, the popular collaboration came to a lasting conclusion.
-By luck, the venerable John Williams just happened to be available for the necessary window of time during the post-production of The Patriot, and so for a bit more of a cost (though Arnold commands some hefty fees of his own), Williams was brought on board to provide the film a sure bet of a score.
-The maestro had successfully tackled several films of historical significance in the American setting, with his work for Amistad and Angela's Ashes both receiving recent Academy Award nominations.
-The score for The Patriot would net Williams yet another nomination, though that fact remains more likely due to the reality that it was the composer's only score of 2000 and the Academy, which by then always nominated the composer during each year of his productivity, had nothing else from him to choose.
+The production itself was met with criticism before it was even finished, with protests from anti-gun lobbies and groups of historians, both of whom had complaints about the film's wayward depictions.
+Also discontent were fans of popular composer David Arnold, who had been the collaborator of Emmerich and Devlin for their immense blockbuster films Stargate, Independence Day, and Godzilla in the prior six years.
+The director and producer decided that Arnold's demo for The Patriot did not exude the right feel for the story and, as quickly as that, the successful collaboration came to a lasting conclusion.
+By luck, the venerable John Williams just happened to be available for the necessary window of time during the post-production of The Patriot, and so for a bit more of a cost (though Arnold commanded some hefty fees of his own), Williams was brought on board to provide the film a sure bet of a score.
+The maestro was well known by this time for his extensive concert music on behalf of the great American experiment generally, his years leading the Boston Pops yielding countless optimistic orchestral pieces to glorify the nation and its history.

 Ratings Icon